Picture the scene: it’s the morning after a hefty night before in Dublin’s pubs and clubs.

 Research has shown that as soon as you drink more than one standard alcoholic drink a day, the harm quickly outweighs the benefits to your heart.

 Furthermore, research from Ireland has shown these benefits only apply to specific groups of people, such as women over 55.

-Alcohol-related chest pain can be caused by numerous factors can be narrowed down to three major categories: the heart, stress and anxiety, and additional substances.
+Alcohol-related chest pain can be caused by numerous factors that can be narrowed down to three major categories: the heart, stress and anxiety, and additional substances.

 Alcohol impacts our hearts in a few potentially profound ways.

 Regardless of your health, alcohol consumption is likely to increase blood pressure.
 Secondly, it can cause an irregular heartbeat (atrial fibrillation) and lead to angina (reduced blood flow to the heart).
-All of which can lead to chest pain, with episodes of these often noticeable during hangovers and withdrawals.
+All of these can lead to chest pain, with episodes of these often noticeable during hangovers and withdrawals.